Interpause/ros2-workspace-template/README.md

 ### Mount Point `/data`

+> Note: If using `Dev Containers: Clone Repository in Container Volume...`, the host folder path must be absolute.

 Mount points are used to mount a folder from the host into the container.
-By following `(OPTION)`s, `./data` on the host is mounted to `/data` in the container. `/data` can be used to share anything from the host with the container (e.g., config files, models, databases).
+An example for mounting a folder to `/data` is included in [`docker-compose.dev.yml`](./docker-compose.dev.yml) as an `(OPTION)`. `/data` can be used to share anything from the host with the container (e.g., config files, models, databases).
+Also remember to:

+- Add mount points to [`.gitignore`](./.gitignore) and [`.dockerignore`](./.dockerignore).
+- Symlink mount points into your workspace folder for convenience in [`postCreate.sh`](./.devcontainer/hooks/postCreate.sh).

 While one mount point is sufficient, more can be added by following `/data`'s example.
 See <https://docs.docker.com/storage/bind-mounts/> for more info.